Godsmack

 As Strip Mind and Lillian Axe bit the dust in ’95 vocalist Sully Erna and drummer Tommy Stewart launched Godsmack.
 Bassist Robbie Merrill, a covers band veteran, joined shortly thereafter.
 Also signing on was guitarist Tony Rambola.

 Thanks to local radio play (finally kicking in), Universal Records signed Godsmack.
-That bit of activity induced Stewart to return to the fold.
+That bit of activity induced Stewart to return.
 Out was replacement drummer Joe D’Arco.

 Universal took “All Wound Up” added new tracks and released it as “Godsmack.”
-Propelled by the singles “Whatever,” “Voodoo” and “Keep Away” “Godsmack” sold three million copies and won the group a place on the ’99 Ozzfest Tour.
-They also appeared on the ’00 version.
+Propelled by the singles “Whatever” “Voodoo” and “Keep Away” “Godsmack” sold three million copies and won the group a place on the ’99 Ozzfest Tour.
+They also landed on the ’00 version.

 To demonstrate there was valid music at the root of their sound, Godsmack totally changed direction with ’04 release, “The Other Side,” which contained acoustic versions of their songs.